SebastianMacaluso/VisualizeBinaryTrees/README.md

 </pre>
 ![Fig.3](plots/heatClustermap/figDiffTruthKt_singlepath_jet10.png)
 ##### Fig. 6: Plot for the heat clustermap difference between the truth jet and the kt reclustered one.
-The closer the trees substrucre is, the closer to cero the values in each entry.
+The closer the trees substructure is, the closer to cero the values in each entry.